meshmakers/octo-tools/docs/developerGuide/gettingStarted/intro.md

 ```

 After loading Octo Profile, there are some powershell variables existing
-- $ROOTPATH: The base directory of Octo Mesh. e. g. ~/Development/meshmakers/.
+- $ROOTPATH: The base directory of OctoMesh. e. g. ~/Development/meshmakers/.
 This directory is called root directory
 - $TOOLSPATH: The directory of the tools repository.  e. g. ~/Development/meshmakers/octo-tools
 - $INFRASTRUCTUREPATH: The directory of infrastructure within the tools repository. e. g. ~/Development/meshmakers/octo-tools/infrastructure
-- $NUGETPATH: The directory of stored nuget packages of octo mesh. e. g. ~/Development/meshmakers/nuget
+- $NUGETPATH: The directory of stored nuget packages of OctoMesh. e. g. ~/Development/meshmakers/nuget
 - $GLOBALNUGETPACKAGESPATH: The global nuget package path of .NET. e. g. {use profile path}/.nuget/packages/

 ### Definitions

-- Main Repositories: All repositories that are the "core" of Octo Mesh, currently all except Plugs and Sockets.
+- Main Repositories: All repositories that are the "core" of OctoMesh, currently all except Plugs and Sockets.
 They are connecting directly or indirectly to MongoDB directly.
 - Main Services: The services of the main repositories

 ### Commands